booshja/Capstone-2/Research-Notes/Instagram-API.md

 -   send a request for all posts when admin clicks "edit feed"
 -   display those results with select buttons
+    -   Will need to extract images of carousel albums, skip any video media
 -   send a list of image urls/link urls to the database
--   call the list from the database when someone loads the app
+-   call the list from the database when ig-feed page loads

     -   could use a custom hook `useInstagram`